 Certain chemicals used in textiles and during textile production can cause ailments to people who wear the clothing made with them.
 The elderly and allergy sufferers are especially sensitive.
 Since face masks directly cover our noses and mouths and we breathe through them, it is critical to test them for harmful substances.

-The STANDARD 100 by OEKO-TEX® certification process is now being used for face masks.
+The OEKO-TEX®STANDARD 100 certification process is now being used for face masks.
 The certification ensures that textiles are tested for harmful substances by neutral and independent OEKO-TEX® test institutes.
 Every single component of the face mask is tested to certify that chemical levels are below strict limit values for safe human ecology.
 To support continued safety of the population from harmful substances, OEKO-TEX® is currently waiving the license fee for the certification of masks.

 The certification ensures compliance with regulations around the world.
 The testing methods consider all the ways a substance can be absorbed and account for real-use situations – not just new conditions in a lab environment.
 The tests are based on the latest scientific data on health and manufacturing methods.
 OEKO-TEX® consults with several independent toxicologists to determine ecological safety.